groue/GRMustache/Articles/WhyMustacheFilters.md

 These code chunks would be called *filters*, because they are functions that take a mustache-interpretable value as an input, and return an other mustache-interpretable value.
 In the template itself, tags would contain *filtered expressions* that would tell the rendering engine which filters should be applied to the raw view model values.

 Since the role of filters is to relieve view models from providing "final" values, filters do not conceptually belong to them.
 They instead belong the template: for instance, a template would provide a filter for rendering uppercase values.
 Now all the view models are relieved from the burden of computing those.
 Another template would provide a filter for rendering array indexes.
 View models would then provide raw arrays, and the template would be able to render item indexes.
+(For real examples, check [number formatting](../Guides/sample_code/number_formatting.md) and [indexes](../Guides/sample_code/indexes.md) sample code).

 Since filters belong to the templates, Mustache can provide a *standard library* of filters, that would be pre-baked into all Mustache templates.